New Zealand National League

 The regional leagues runs from March through to September, with each league having a varying number of games.
 The Championship phase runs after the completion of the regional phase with each team playing each other once, followed by a grand final.
 Each season, two clubs gain qualification to the OFC Champions League, the continental competition for the Oceania region.

+The New Zealand National League was Oceania's strongest national league for four consecutive years in 2023 according to IFFHS.

 Competition format

 There are two stages to the competition: the regional phase, in which each team plays each other twice in their respective regions; and the championship phase, in which the top teams in each region play a single round-robin competition, followed by a grand final in order to determine the champion.
 Each team can field a maximum of four foreign players as well as one additional foreign player who has Oceania Football Confederation nationality.
 Originally each team had to also start at least two players aged 20 or under in every game.
 Before the 2023 season this was changed so that players aged 20 or under must account for 10% of available playing minutes throughout the season.